Latest news and announcements from the Institute.

 Our first online course "Japanese Culture Through Rare Books" allows you to explore the important roles that books have played in the cultural history of Japan.

 This is an introductory course and is open to anyone with an interest in the history of Japanese books.
 By studying old books, you can learn a great deal about the geographical areas in which they were made, the historical background, and the individuals and groups involved in their making.
 Using a wealth of multimedia content, we will take a journey through the wonderful world of traditional Japanese book, covering extensive visual materials from the Institute of Oriental Classics collection and the Keio University Library collection.

-Registration for this course through FutureLearn—UK-based MOOC provider—is now open.
-Visit the following URL to join and study this online course.
+Registration for this course through FutureLearn—for the 6th run—is now open.
+Visit the following URL to join: